rushil-ambati/huffpy/README.md

 # huffpy
 **A Huffman encoder built in python**

 This Huffman encoder was built using only python’s core modules.
-It does not use heaps/stacks such as those present in the `heapq` library and is therefore relatively inefficient in comparison, but functionally works the same.
+It does not use heaps/stacks such as those present in the `heapq` library and is therefore very inefficient in comparison.
 It also comes with a decoder that interfaces with a text file output by the encoder.

 ## Instructions
 To run the encoder script: